BeaconCMS/beacon/guides/your-first-site.md

 ## Upload an image

 The last resource we want in our home is an image.
 Beacon provides a Media Library to upload and serve images, so first find an image and rename it to `image.jpg` (or the extension you prefer).
+Or use one of the images in https://github.com/BeaconCMS/beacon/tree/main/assets/images

 Go to http://localhost:4000/admin/my_site/media_library and upload that image.